eladtpro/azure-application-insights-trace-id/README.md

 ## Distributed tracing
-In this architecture, the system is a chain of microservices.
+In this architecture, **the system is a chain of microservices**.
 Each microservice can fail independently for various reasons.
 When that happens, it's important to understand what happened so you can troubleshoot.
 It’s helpful to isolate an end-to-end transaction and follow the journey through the app stack, which consists of services or microservices.
 This method is called ***distributed tracing***.

 ***Tracing***, Tracing tracks the progression of a single user request as it is handled by other services that make up an application.
 Each unit work is called a ***span*** in a ***trace***.
 Spans include metadata about the work, including the time spent in the step (latency), status, time events, attributes, links.
 You can use tracing to debug errors and latency issues in your applications.